 Yes.
 All overnight visitors on Isle Royale still need to permit at a visitor center upon arrival at Rock Habor or Windigo (Ranger III passengers permit during the boat crossing to the island).
 You will show proof of entrance fee payment during the permitting process.

-A number of different passes are available for purchase and issue at any park visitor center, including the Isle Royale National Park Season Pass.
+A number of different passes are available for purchase and issue at any park visitor center, including the Isle Royale Season Pass.

 The fees you pay while visiting the park stay in the park and improve and upgrade services and facilities.
 Every year as many projects as possible are funded and completed.
 Projects mostly focus on trail, campsite, and dock maintenance, but any project that improves visitor services may be considered.
 See what your fees have helped to fund over the last ten years.